johnson1205/AUTO_KEYBOARD/README.md

 There are two steps below:

-- enter which key you would like to press(INTEGER OF VIRTUAL KEY CODE).
+- enter which key you would like to press.
 - enter the delay time(ms).

 ```diff